emibcn/Rac1.py/README.md

 ### Arguments, environment and config files
 I've recently switched from ArgParser (popular arguments parsing) to ConfigArgParse, which extends ArgParser to support config file parsing and environment variables too.
-This library works mostly well, but still have some incoherences.
-For example, if you define some excludes at your config file and declare some other via arguments, you will expect all of them to be there.
-Instead of that, it overwrites the config file excludes with the arguments ones.
+This library works mostly well, but still have some inconsistencies.
+For example, if you define some excludes at your config file and declare some other via arguments, you will expect all of them to be together.
+Instead of that, it overwrites the config file excludes with the arguments ones (sic).

 ## See also
 [Joan Domingo's - Podcasts-RAC1-Android](https://github.com/joan-domingo/Podcasts-RAC1-Android)